MicrosoftDocs/win32/desktop-src/SensorsAPI/getting-started.md

 ---
-Description: This section provides information you will need to start using the Sensor API. ms.assetid: 5bccb1d0-ae53-448e-8a43-afb3c1ce98f9
+description: This section provides information you will need to start using the Sensor API. ms.assetid: 5bccb1d0-ae53-448e-8a43-afb3c1ce98f9
 title: Getting Started (Sensor API) ms.topic: article